megabreit/luninfo/doc/luninfo.md

 Only SAN disks are shown.
 Locally attached SAS or SCSI disks, DVD drives etc. are ignored.
 When the script finds a disk device which is unknown, it will print "Unknown/unsupported disk type \<name of the storage type\> for disk \<hdisk name\> found!"
 In these cases add an identification subroutine or create an issue.

-The disk location information (LOC) is derived from the bos serial from disk UUID and the name is configured in luninfo.cfg (see below)
+The disk location information (LOC) is derived from the box serial from disk UUID and the name is configured in luninfo.cfg (see below)

 Example outputs:
 ```